arwasheheryar/BINF6110-A2/README.md

 Bester, M. C., Pretorius, I. S., & Bauer, F. F. (2006).
 The regulation of Saccharomyces cerevisiae FLO gene expression and its role in yeast biofilm formation.
 Archives of Microbiology, 186(2), 99–111.

+DeRisi, J. L., Iyer, V. R., & Brown, P. O. (1997).
+Exploring the metabolic and genetic control of gene expression on a genomic scale.
+Science, 278(5338), 680–686.

 Love, M. I., Huber, W., & Anders, S. (2014).
 Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
 Genome Biology, 15(12), 550.

 Nookaew, I., Papini, M., Pornputtapong, N., Scalcinati, G., & Nielsen, J. (2012).
 A comprehensive comparison of RNA-seq and microarray technologies for transcriptome analysis in Saccharomyces cerevisiae.
 BMC Genomics, 13, 621.